Imposter Syndrome: What’s Up With the Internal Fam?

 • Role: Carries beliefs of not deserving success or recognition.

-• Holds wounds of: Deep-seated feelings of unworthiness; Feeling unworthy of opportunities and recognition due to being overlooked or undervalued based on identity.
+• Holds wounds of: Deep-seated feelings of unworthiness; Feeling unworthy of opportunities and recognition due to being overlooked or undervalued based on identity, or perhaps due to younger wounds from childhood experiences

 • Event(s): Past experiences that led to feelings of being undeserving or not good enough, including experiencing bias that communicates that one’s accomplishments are less valued due to identity factors; Facing bias that undermines one’s sense of worth and contribution.